Tuition and Payment

 Payment Plan Details

-Cash, electronic check, Visa, MasterCard or Discover accepted.
+Cash, electronic check, Visa, MasterCard, American Express or Discover accepted.
 Harper is now processing checks electronically.
 Be aware there will be a $25 fee for any declined checks.

 Students receiving Federal, State, Private or Institutional (Harper College) Grants, Scholarships or Student Loans must sign up for e-Cashier's Deferred Payment Plan.
 Failure to do so may result in dropped classes.